CSharplie/PS-IICS-API/doc/IICS-Objects.md

 # API Object functions
 ## Get list of objects
 ### Description
-Use IICS-Get-Object-List to get a list of objects with all details
+Use Get-IICS-Objects to get a list of objects with all details

 ### Parameters
 |Name|Mandatory|Description|